 Our Dress Size Calculator can point you in the right direction on sizing cause we know online shopping for dresses can be an intimidating and daunting task.
 What are the chances of your dress fitting just right?
 Shipping and returns can not only be expensive but a hassle as well.
 Dresses from different designers run a little large or small.
 The dress size calculator below can give you a good start to finding your proper size in either US, EU or UK standard sizing.

 To learn how to properly take your measurements please scroll down and look at the diagrams below.

-Simply take your measurements and input them below and click Go.
-The calculator will them propagate several different results below including standard and form fitting or squeeze sizes.
+Simply take your measurements and input them above and click Go.
+The calculator will then propagate several different results below including standard and form fitting or squeeze sizes.